WHAT IS ACUPUNCTURE?

 Acupuncture is the practice of puncturing the skin with needles at certain anatomical points in the body to relieve specific symptoms associated with many diseases.
 The anatomical points (acupuncture points) are thought to have certain electrical properties, which affect chemical neurotransmitters in the body.

 Acupuncture is one of the oldest, most commonly used medical practices in the world.
-Originating in China more than 2,500 years ago, acupuncture gained attention in this country in the 1970s, when China and the US opened relations.
+Originating in China for more than 2,500 years ago, acupuncture gained attention in this country in the 1970s.
+When China and the US opened relations.
 The practice has been growing in popularity since.

-Acupuncture theories today are based on extensive laboratory research, and have become widely known and accepted.
+Acupuncture theories today are based on extensive laboratory research and have become widely known and accepted.
 In addition, controlled studies have shown evidence of the effectiveness of acupuncture for certain conditions.
-At present in the United States, about 3,500 physicians and 11,000 to 12,000 non-physician acupuncturists use this medical art.
-About 40 acupuncture schools train non-physicians and about 500 to 600 physicians, according to the American Academy of Medical Acupuncture.
+At present In the United States there are 11,000 to 12,000 acupuncturists.

 Acupuncture is generally performed with metallic, solid, and hair-thin needles.
-Patients report different feelings associated with acupuncture, but most feel minimal pain as the needle is inserted.
-Acupuncture makes some people report feeling energized by the treatment, while others say they feel relaxed.
+Patients report different feelings associated with acupuncture, but most feel minimal pain as the needle is inserted in many cases our patients become deeply relaxed and often fall asleep.

 Evidence suggests that acupuncture points are strategic conductors of electromagnetic signals.
 Stimulating these points enables electromagnetic signals to be relayed at greater-than-normal rates.
 These signals may start the flow of pain-killing biochemicals, such as endorphins, or release immune system cells to specific body sites.

-Considerable research supports the claim that acupuncture releases opiods, synthetic or naturally-occurring chemicals in the brain that may reduce pain or induce sleep.
-These chemicals may explain acupuncture's pain-relieving effects.
+Considerable research supports that claim that acupuncture releases opioids, synthetic or naturally- occurring chemicals in the brain that may reduce pain or induce sleep.
+These chemicals may explain acupuncture’s pain-relieving effects.

 Clinical studies presented by the National Institutes of Health (NIH) have shown that acupuncture is an effective treatment for nausea caused by surgical anesthesia and cancer chemotherapy, as well as for dental pain after surgery.